cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.7.1-(blobless).md

 ## Troubleshooting

 If you're having issues with updating, install [OTAEnabler](https://repo.cadoth.net/) and reboot.
 If you're still having issues continue reading below.
-If it worked and you're on a compatible device, move on to [installing Odysseyra1n](/installing-odysseyra1n).
+If it worked and you're on a compatible device, move on to <router-link to="/installing-odysseyra1n">installing Odysseyra1n</router-link>.

 ### "iOS is up to date"